pj-brown/ReadmeGenerator/README.md

 # README Generator
 [![MIT](https://img.shields.io/badge/license-MIT-brightgreen)](https://choosealicense.com/licenses/mit/)
 ## Description
-This is a simple command-line application utilizing the Inquirer package in the Nodejs environment.
+This is a simple command-line application utilizing the Inquirer package in the Nodejs environment to generate simple, clean README markdown files.
 ## Table of Contents
 * <a href='#installation'>Installation</a>
 * <a href='#usage'>Usage</a>